ARRANGEMENT OF SECTIONS

 - Shall be responsible for communicating to the Committee any issues raised by members prior to an AGM.

 - The Committee undertakes to hold regular meetings to discuss matters relating to the Society, and to accurately inform all GUPS members of any decisions made and action taken.
-Any Society member wishing to raise an issue before the Committee is entitled to do so.
+Any Society member wishing to raise an issue before the Committee is entitled to do so with adequate notice.

 - The Committee shall at all times take responsibility for the general administration of the Society and the running of Society events.
 All Society events shall require the presence of at least one (1) office-bearer.
 Events involving the participation of more than fifteen Society members require the presence of at least two (2) elected office-bearers.

-- Members of the Committee shall at all times in their official capacity act reasonably and professionally, and deal with any issues arising efficiently and effectively.
+- Members of the Committee shall at all times in their official capacity act reasonably and professionally (examples of unprofessionalism include but are not limited to: advocating breaking the law, violence or hate speech), and deal with any issues arising efficiently and effectively.
 Committee members shall take seriously any complaints from Society members relating to their conduct or the Society generally.
 Serious complaints and those from outwith the Society shall be directed to the President who shall deal with them as a matter of urgency.

 - The Society shall be a non-profit making organisation.

 - Financial matters shall be under the direct control of the Committee, acting on the advice of the Treasurer.
-The Treasurer may make financial decisions on behalf of the Society having sought the relevant guidance from the President or Vice President.
+The Treasurer may make financial decisions on behalf of the Society having sought the relevant guidance from the Committee.

-- The Treasurer shall publish a report on the activities and corresponding financial expenditure of the Society in January and in May of each year, and ensure that it is available to all GUPS members.
+- The Treasurer shall publish a report on the activities and corresponding financial expenditure of the Society at the AGM if requested, and ensure that it is available to all GUPS members.

 - Fundraising for the Society may take place at any point throughout the year at the discretion of the Committee, which shall hold overall responsibility for its administration as laid down in Article 7 Section 1.